Diversification quotients: Quantifying diversification via risk measures: Introduction

-We find several demerits of DR built on a general risk measure $\phi$ such as VaR or ES.
-First, DR is not location invariant, meaning that adding a risk-free asset changes the value of DR. Second, the value of ${\rm DR}^{\phi}$ is not necessarily non-negative.
+We find several demerits of DR built on a general risk measure $\tau$ such as VaR or ES.
+First, DR is not location invariant, meaning that adding a risk-free asset changes the value of DR. Second, the value of ${\rm DR}^{\tau}$ is not necessarily non-negative.
 Since the risk measure may take negative values,\footnote{A negative value of a risk measure has a concrete meaning as the amount of capital to be withdrawn from a portfolio position while keeping it acceptable; see \cite{ADEH99}.} it would be difficult to interpret the case where either the numerator or denominator in DR is negative, and this makes optimization of DR troublesome.
 This is particularly relevant if some components in the portfolio are used to hedge against other components, possibly leading to a negative or zero risk value.
 Another example is a portfolio of credit default losses, where VaR of individual losses are often $0$.
 Third, DR is not necessarily quasi-convex in portfolio weights; this point is more subtle and will be explained later in the paper.
-In addition to the above drawbacks, we find that DR has wrong incentives for some simple models; for instance, it suggests that an iid portfolio of $t$-distributed risks is less diversified than a portfolio with a common shock and the same marginals; see Section \ref{sec:normal-t} for details.